Nick-Bae/AirBnB/README.md

       "message": "Sorry, this spot is already booked for the specified dates", "statusCode": 403,
       "errors": {
-        "startDate": "Start date conflicts with an existing booking", "endDate": "End date conflicts with an existing booking" }
+        "check_in": "Start date conflicts with an existing booking", "check_out": "End date conflicts with an existing booking" }
     }
     ```